Keeping Up With Joneses Calculator

 The Opportunity Cost Compounds

 Money spent on status signalling is money not invested.
-Over 20-30 year horizons at typical investment returns, the opportunity cost of status spending substantially exceeds the direct cash cost.
+Over 20-30 year horizons at typical investment returns, the opportunity cost of status spending can substantially exceed the direct cash cost.
 Annual 10,000 status spending over 20 years at 7% returns: 200,000 direct spending plus 239,000 foregone growth, totalling 439,000 in total economic cost.
 The opportunity cost component often exceeds the cash cost for long horizons.
 The calculator surfaces both so the full economic picture is visible.

 Why Status Spending Does Not Buy Lasting Satisfaction